University of Wisconsin–Madison Hodags: 2000–2009

-The Hodags attend Nationals every year in this era and gain significant notoriety winning the USAU D1 Men's College Nationals tournament in 2003 in Austin, TX with WHHoF inductee Hector "Hh" Valdivia playing, 2007 in Columbus, Ohio, captained by WHHoF inductee Dan Heijmen, and 2008 in Boulder, CO captained by WHHoF inductee Matthew "Reb" Rebholz along with runner-up finishes in 2002 and 2006 and quarterfinal finishes in 2001, 2004, 2005, and 2009.
+The Hodags attended the USAU D1 Men's College Nationals tournament every year from 2000-2009.
+The team finished in first place in Nationals three times during this period: in 2003 in Austin, TX with WHHoF inductee Hector "Hh" Valdivia playing, 2007 in Columbus, Ohio, captained by WHHoF inductee Dan Heijmen, and 2008 in Boulder, CO captained by WHHoF inductee Matthew "Reb" Rebholz.
+They also had runner-up finishes in 2002 and 2006 and quarterfinal finishes in 2001, 2004, 2005, and 2009.

 In 2000, the Hodags begin a record-setting 23 consecutive appearances at College Nationals starting under captain and future Wisconsin Hodag Hall of Fame (WHHoF) inductee Jonathan "Opie" O'Connell.
 In 2001, the Hodags finish 7th in the UPA College Open Rankings and 1st in the Big Ten rankings with a season record of 23-8; the recently formed UW–Madison Men's B Team finishes 87th in the UPA College Open Rankings and 9th in the Big Ten rankings with a season record of 16-9.
 In 2002, the Hodags lose in the Finals of the UPA College Open Championship, utilizing a variety of defensive schemes including person defense, 3-2-2, and a 4-person cup, and finish the season ranked 3rd in the UPA Open Division College Rankings with a season record of 31-7; the team ranks fourth in team Spirit Score rankings at Nationals with Matt Bruss being nominated as the Spirit Award winner from the team.
 In 2004, the Hodags finish 2nd in spirit scores at college Nationals with future WHHoF inductee Matt Rebholz as the team's Spirit winner.
 Dan Heijmen wins the prestigious Callahan award in 2007.
 The Flying Disc magazine names the Hodags the 4th best college men's ultimate team between 1984 and 2007 behind University of California Santa Barbara Black Tide, Stanford Universy Bloodthirsty, and Carleton College CUT.